What is it?

 GLI Model development

 In 2010, the Probitas Foundation began its first GLI project in Telephone sans fils (TSF), an extremely vulnerable neighborhood in the capital of Mali, Bamako.
-The project is still running, consolidated in its fourth phase, promoting other transversal health programs and entering into a process of self-sufficiency and self-government.
-2016 is the last year it will be carried out.
+This project has been autonomous since 2015, and the laboratory is already self-sufficient in electricity.

 Having seen the response to this pilot project the Foundation decided to increase the number of GLI programs in different countries in Africa and South America.
-Nowadays, there are seven projects in: Mali (GLI-Bamako), Ghana (GLI-Kumasi), Peru (GLI-Peru), Lago Agrio (GLI-Ecuador), Sierra Leone (GLI-Lunsar), Tanzania (GLI-Kigoma), and Bolivia (GLI-Cochabamba).
-It is expected to start up with new GLI in the near future.
+Nowadays, we have projects in: Ivory Coast, Paraguay, Ethiopia, Liberia, Dominican Republic, Angola, Cubal, Belice, Kigoma, Cochacamba, Peru, Ecuador, Lunsar, Kumasi, Bamako, Sierra Leone, Tanzania and Ghana.

 Potential GLI partners include local authorities such as Health Ministries, international NGOs, other non-profit organizations, missions, district hospitals, rural healthcare centers, community organizations and other healthcare institutions, Public Health Institutions, Biomedical Research Institutions, and academic organizations.